Most teams aren't broken. The system is.

-We help teams integrate AI into how work actually flows — so it increases speed instead of creating more churn.
+I help teams fix how work actually flows first — so when AI gets added, it increases speed instead of creating more churn.

 Fixed execution + AI = compounding returns.